727800350/note/latex/computer/scheme.md

-Other special syntaxes that we have already met are `define, set!` and `lambda`. define and set! are syntax because they need to know the variable name that is given as the first argument in a define or set! expression, not that variable’s value. lambda is syntax because it does not immediately evaluate the expressions that define the procedure body;
+Other special syntaxes that we have already met are `define, set!` and `lambda`. define and set! are syntax because they need to know the variable name that is given as the first argument in a define or set! expression, not that variable's value. lambda is syntax because it does not immediately evaluate the expressions that define the procedure body;

 ## Tail calls